How We Became Empovia

 What does 10 years of work in DEI look like?
 How do you transform an industry?
-And why is Change Catalyst changing to Empovia?
-In episode 120, Melinda Briana Epler, Founder & CEO of Empovia (formerly Change Catalyst) and Wayne Sutton, Co-Founder & Advisor of Empovia, kick off season 10 with a reflective conversation on a decade of DEI work across various industries, including their impactful work in building inclusive tech ecosystems.
+And why are we changing our name to Empovia?
+In episode 120, Melinda Briana Epler, Founder & CEO of Empovia and Wayne Sutton, Co-Founder & Advisor of Empovia, kick off season 10 with a reflective conversation on a decade of DEI work across various industries, including their impactful work in building inclusive tech ecosystems.
 They discuss Empovia’s mission to empower inclusive innovation and the launch of a new accessible eLearning platform that provides individuals with actionable steps, tools, and frameworks to create positive change.

 Additional Resources